Tonelllo/RoboticsEngineeringUnige/README.md

 ## Rules
 Slides or any other study material given by professors will _not_ be accepted in this repo.
 Slides with notes on them will _not_ be accepted either.
 Latex or equivalent documents that have partial slide screenshot embedded in them are ok.
+Graded assigments will not be accepted before the deadline.

 *NOTE*
 The solution to this problem would be to make the repo private so that only people that are added can access it, but